 The foundation of the GreatSchools rating reflects how well students do on standardized tests compared to other students in the state, and ratings in most states are based exclusively on test scores.
 While test results give parents a good sense of how well students are performing at a given school, it only provides a limited snapshot of school quality.
 Therefore, in a growing number of states where data are available, the GreatSchools Rating includes additional information of student outcomes, such as information on how much students are learning in a given year and how prepared they are for college.
-The map below shows what data we include in the GreatSchools Rating by state — updated January 2017.

 As states make more data on school quality available, GreatSchools is committed to providing this information to parents and incorporating it into the GreatSchools Rating.
 Based on extensive research on what contributes to long-term success for students, we are currently focused on three measures of academic quality:

 Student achievement: Student achievement tells parents how well students at a school are doing in academics.
 This is measured as the percent of students meeting state standards based on state standardized tests.
 While this measure tells parents how well students at a school are doing currently, it does not necessarily show how much students are learning at that school — that is, how much students are growing.